mayhewsw/uiucthesis2014/README.md

-UIUCTHESIS2014 Package/Class
+uiucthesis2014 Package/Class
 ============================

 By Stephen Mayhew
-(Slightly) Edited version of the UIUCTHESIS2009 Package/Class
+(Slightly) Edited version of the uiucthesis2009 Package/Class
 By Charles Kiyanda
-Edited version of the UIUCTHESIS07 Package/Class
+Edited version of the uiucthesis07 Package/Class
 by Tim Head (based on the Peter Czoschke version)
-Edited version of the UIUCTHESIS Package/Class
+Edited version of the uiucthesis Package/Class
 by Peter Czoschke (based on the original version by David Hull)